How are aptitude tests useful in assessing talent?

 What to expect in an aptitude test

 Aptitude tests are designed to evaluate an individual's innate or acquired ability to perform specific tasks or skills.
-While these are common aspects of an aptitude test, it is important to remember that every aptitude assessment has different features.
 Here's what one can generally expect when taking an aptitude test:

 Various formats